 Camp Ton-A-Wandah has been a special place over the years for so many for so many reasons!
 Founded on principles in which to build character of girls from 5 years old to 16, it is a place you return to every summer that smells the same, looks the same and offers the same nature wonderland summer retreat year after year.
 Some things about Ton-A-Wandah is that it was founded by Captain Billy’s grandmother.
 Donnie Ballenger Haynes graduated from Converse College in the year 1900.
 She purchased the 500 acres by the falling water in the 1930’s.
-This land was originally a fish camp called Lake Falls, on the existing 10-acre lake, which is naturally spring fed.
+This land was previously a fish camp called Lake Falls, on the existing 10-acre lake, which is naturally spring fed.
 The dining hall and the Lodge were existing buildings.
-The Lodge was originally a boarding house and where Rhododendron is being the originally the stables.
+The Lodge was originally a boarding house and Rhododendron was the original space for the stables.
 In 1950’s, before the Mohawks, Navajos and Cherokee Tribes, camper groups were separated into the Greenies and Whiteies.

 Ernest Bane was the care taker of the property before Donnie purchased our beloved Ton-A-Wandah, and he originally had a rock quarry below the waterfall.
 The rocks he mined here on site for all the granite steps and rock walls you see around camp.
 Some of this rock was also used in the construction of the original Hendersonville County Courthouse back in in 1905.
 The courthouse had been under the architectural design of Englishman Richard Sharp Smith, who came to Asheville to supervise Vanderbilt’s Biltmore House.
 He later served as the residential architect for Mr. Vanderbilt.